Contents: Removal ↓ Installation ↓

-Attention!
-The fuel system is under constant pressure, so depressurize the fuel system before disconnecting the lines.
+Caution: The fuel system is under constant pressure, so relieve the pressure in the fuel system before disconnecting the lines.

-Attention!
-The air conditioning system is under high pressure, so do not open the cooling circuit of the air conditioning system until the refrigerant has been recovered.
+Caution: The air conditioning system is under high pressure, so do not open the cooling circuit of the air conditioning system until the refrigerant has been extracted.

 Attention!
-The air conditioning system must be serviced by technical personnel trained in safe work practices, using special equipment and in compliance with safety regulations for the collection and storage of automotive refrigerant.
+The air conditioning system must be serviced by technical personnel trained in safe working practices, using special equipment and observing safety rules for collecting and storing automotive refrigerant.

-Note.
-Removing the gearbox on all-wheel drive models is a very laborious job.
-The manufacturer recommends removing the power unit assembly and then disconnecting the gearbox from the engine.
+Note: Removing the gearbox on all-wheel drive models is a very labor-intensive job.
+The manufacturer recommends removing the powertrain assembly and then disconnecting the gearbox from the engine.

-Turn off the ignition and disconnect the wire «masses» from the battery.
+Turn off the ignition and disconnect the ground wire from the battery.

 Remove the hood.